cindy-sui/ContextMedia/README.md

 # ContextMedia
-scripts from Cindy's 2014 summer internship
+Desc: scripts from Cindy Sui's 2014 summer internship

 ContextMedia, founded in 2006, is a for-profit healthcare media company providing patient education at the point of care through TVs in physicians’ waiting rooms and tablets in their exam rooms.
 ContextMedia serves healthcare organizations in all 50 states, has a $15M revenue run rate and has been named in Inc. Magazine’s 5,000 fastest growing companies in the US two years running.